teambit/bit/scopes/workspace/variants/variants.docs.md

 }
 ```

-#### Exclude namespace from a rule
+#### Exclude namespaces from a rule

-For exapmle, apply the `teambit.harmony/node` environment on every component under the `utils` namespace but exclude the `utils/react` namespace and its children from this set:
+The following example applies the `teambit.harmony/node` environment on every component under the `utils` namespace, but excludes the `utils/react` namespace and its children from this set:

 ```json title="workspace.json
 "teambit.workspace/variants": {